ChinaNetCloud/brt/README.md

 1.1. nginx
 1.2. php-fpm and PHP 7.x
 1.3.
 MySQL, should work with any version.
 I have 5.7 1.4.
-Symfony dependencies this project was developed with version 3.2.
+Symfony dependencies this project was developed with version 3.2 an later upgraded to 3.4.

 Before you proceed, please make sure these steps those dependencies are installed and working correctly.